On the gonality of stable curves: Introduction

 and

-such that the closure of the image of $\phi$ is an irreducible component of $\Delta^{2}$ and the closure of the images of $\psi$ and $\lambda$ are irreducible components of $\Delta^{1}$, in the corresponding Hurwitz scheme. }
+such that the closures of the images of $\gamma$, $\psi$ and $\lambda$ are irreducible components of $\Delta^{1}$, and the closure of the image of $\phi$ is an irreducible component of $\Delta^{2}$, in the corresponding Hurwitz scheme. }